-My time at school was ultimately characterized by this decision to play both sides of the fence and get one rival school in the papers while I took core classes at another.
+Since then, in my junior year I became a relatively high scoring rookie for the club and was ultimately elected president after one year.After high school, around sophomore to junior year, I transitioned to an entirely white hat mentality.
+My time at school was ultimately characterized by the decision to play both sides of the local fence and get one rival school in the papers while I took core classes at another.
 I ultimately spent more time at the school that was rival to the school I wasn't fully enrolled in.